JetBrains/idea-gitignore/README.md

 Usage
 -----

-1. Generate new file and templates usage
+1. Generate a new file and templates usage

    To generate new ignore file, just click on <kbd>File</kbd> > <kbd>New</kbd> or use <kbd>Alt</kbd> + <kbd>Insert</kbd> shortcut and select `.ignore file` element.